NucleusPowered/site-v1/docs/modules/mute.md

 try to chat, but are currently muted.
 * `muted-chat-tag` is the tag that is placed at the start of any cancelled message that those with the `nucleus.mute.seemutedchat` can see.
+* `mute-time-counts-online-only`, if `true`, will only count time a player spends online as time served towards the mute.